luminaxster/swe432tomcat/README.md

 </dependencies>
 ```
 ### 3. Sanity Check
-Try to run the app locally, at a terminal in your app's root folder:
+To make sure you have the database set up correctly, run the web app locally, from a terminal in your app's root folder:
 ```ShellSession
 mvn package
 heroku local